-Annual 2021 Corporate Scorecard Incentive Compensation Determination
+Annual 2022 Corporate Scorecard Incentive Compensation Determination

-Following a review of each of the components of the 2021 Corporate Scorecard, the Compensation Committee calculated a total scorecard payout for 2021 of 97.5% of target.
+Following a review of each of the components of the 2022 Corporate Scorecard, the Compensation Committee calculated a total scorecard payout for 2022 of 61.9% of target.
+This below-target and significantly reduced payout ratio relative to prior years was reflective of the Company's financial performance in 2022.
 A more detailed discussion regarding each of the elements included in the Corporate Scorecard is provided below.

-Index Index Weight Index Payout Weighted Payout Financial Metrics 75% 96.7% 72.5% Strategic / Operational Metrics 25% 100.0% 25.0% Corporate Scorecard Payout 97.5%
+Index Index Weight Index Payout Weighted Payout Financial Metrics 75% 49.2% 36.9% Strategic / Operational Metrics 25% 100.0% 25.0% Corporate Scorecard Payout 61.9%

-2021 Financial Metric Results
+2022 Financial Metric Results

-Based on our 2021 Corporate Scorecard, a review of our 2021 financial performance indicated a 96.7% payout for the financial metric portion.
-AGNC generated a positive economic return of 2.9% for the year, below the base 10% target.
-Continued macroeconomic uncertainty regarding the Pandemic, the Federal Reserve's monetary policy (including balance sheet normalization and interest rate setting activities), and broader fiscal stimulus measures drove substantial interest rate volatility and mortgage spread widening relative to benchmark interest rates, which in turn weighed on our absolute economic return for the year.
-Notwithstanding these challenges, AGNC significantly outperformed the Agency REIT Peer Group by 9.7% on the relative economic return metric, as most peers posted negative economic returns for the measurement period.
-For the relative price-to-tangible book ratio measure, AGNC underperformed the Agency REIT Peer Group by 1.3%, below the +3.5% target.
+Based on our 2022 Corporate Scorecard, a review of our 2022 financial performance indicated a 49.2% payout for the financial metric portion.
+AGNC generated a negative absolute economic return for the year, below the threshold, primarily as a result of macroeconomic conditions that drove historically poor returns for fixed income markets broadly and the Agency MBS market specifically.
+After years of relative economic return outperformance compared to the Agency REIT Peer Group, in 2022 AGNC moderately underperformed the Agency REIT Peer Group by 3.2% on the relative economic return metric, as AGNC's predominant investment focus on Agency MBS led to relative underperformance against more diversified peers.
+For the relative price-to-tangible book ratio measure, AGNC outperformed the Agency REIT Peer Group by 2.3%, which was below the +3.5% target.